Beloit Covid Plan

 Safe, Sensible, Smart: What to Expect in Spring 2022

-We're getting back to business.
+We're back to business.
 Safely.

 (And chemistry.
 And literature.
 And political science.)

 We draw on a track record of success in keeping our community safe as we welcome students to campus for Spring Semester 2022.
-With vaccines and boosters widely available, we offer an in-person student experience: residential living, campus activities, amenities, and services.
+With vaccines and boosters widely available, we continue to offer an in-person student experience: residential living, campus activities, amenities, and services.

 At the same time, the changing conditions due to COVID-19 and its variants require that we continue to review and adjust our policies to keep our community healthy and well.